Ferhat Atik: Books

 I never gave up - 2020: The book, describing the biography of Ersin Tatar, Prime Minister of the Turkish Republic of Northern Cyprus, contains the final evaluations of Tatar, who is also a candidate for the Presidency.

-A Psychoanalyst on His Own Couch - 2019/London: Vamik Volkan puts himself on his couch and tells his fascinating life story as an international psychoanalyst who has seen and studied humans in many parts of the world to the renowned writer, scriptwriter, and director.
+A Psychoanalyst on His Own Couch - 2019/London: Vamik Volkan puts himself on his couch and tells his life story as an international psychoanalyst who has seen and studied humans in various parts of the world to the renowned writer, scriptwriter, and director.

 "Crystal Night" - 2018: The novel "Crystal Night", which's preface is written by Vamık D. Volkan and which conveys the Holocaust reality in the most striking language, met with the reader.
 The actual history that is partaking in the novel is completed in the Turkish Edition with the support of the American Holocaust Museum, and the studies are being continued before the English and Hebrew prints are made.

-"After Tomorrow" - 2015: Life sometimes fits into the moment with peace and you beat time in someplace.
-"After Tomorrow", the story of peace beating time.
-Bringing Akpınar Patisserie, which filled 80 years in particular, and its generally sweet history into today's world.
-In a way, "After Tomorrow" is a research and biography study in the taste of the cake.
+"After Tomorrow" - 2015: "After Tomorrow", the story of peace beating time.
+Bringing Akpınar Patisserie, which filled 80 years in particular, and its history into today's world.
+In a way.

 "The Kingdom of Lambousa" - 2013: With the novel "The Kingdom of Lambousa", the author, going back to the depths of more than 30 centuries of history, shares the findings and information that haven't been written before about the wealthiest kingdom of the period.
 While the book is written with many references, it also includes photographs and myths as well as information that has not been previously published, via British Museum.
 Being written after a long period of research, the book contains a summary of all the necessary details as well as information about the history as it places important research into the minds of the readers.
 The book is being presented to the reader with the subtitle: "The Resistance of History, Civilization, and Culture Against Time".
 "The Lambousa Kingdom" is a novel published by Destek Publishing House and it is available for sale with both e-book and paperback versions all over the world.